fer77/YDKJS/NOTES.md

 - _Behavior Delegation_: objects delegates up its prototype chain.
 Delagation allows for dynamic linkage between objects.
 Classes copy behavior and do not allow for this delagation to happen.

 - There's no shadowing when delegation is used as a design pattern.

+> If you want to delagate, our variables will have to be public.